Learn the facts

 7. Your Decision Will Be Honored

-When you register to become an organ and tissue donor you are making a legal decision and, even after your death, your decision will be honored.
+When you register as an organ, eye and tissue donor you are making a legal decision and, even after your death, your decision will be honored.
 It’s important to talk with your family to make sure they are prepared to honor your decision at the time of your death.

 8. If You Don’t Make a Decision, Your Family Will

-If you haven’t registered to be an organ and tissue donor your family will be asked to make a decision about donation on your behalf.
-Therefore, it is incredibly important that you have a conversation about donation and share your wishes with your loved ones.
+If you haven’t registered to be an organ, eye and tissue donor your family will be asked to make a decision about donation on your behalf.
+Therefore, it is incredibly important that you have a conversation about donation and share your decision with your loved ones.

 9. You’ll be treated With Respect

-Organ and tissue donors are heroes and are treated as such.
+Organ, eye and tissue donors are heroes and are treated as such.
 The medical professionals who perform the recovery surgeries treat donors with the utmost respect, just like they would for any other patient.
-If you and your family were planning on an open casket funeral or viewing, these plans should not be affected by organ and tissue donation.
+If you and your family were planning on an open casket funeral or viewing, these plans should not be affected by donation.

 10. Registering is Easy

-Registering to become an organ and tissue donor is simple.
-You can register right now, online, in Minnesota and North Dakota and by mail in South Dakota.
+Registering as an organ, eye and tissue donor is simple.
+You can register right now, online, in Minnesota, North Dakota and South Dakota.
 Or you can check the box to register to be a donor when you apply for or renew your driver’s license, state identification card or learner’s permit.